raspberrypilearning/getting-started-scratch/en/step_7.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/435730522/?autostart=false" frameborder="0"></iframe>
 </div>

-Place a `set graphic effect to`{:class="block3looks"} block under a `when green flag clicked`{:class="block3events"} block to set the graphic effect of a sprite when the project is started:
+To set the graphic effect of a sprite when the project is started, place a `set graphic effect to`{:class="block3looks"} block under a `when green flag clicked`{:class="block3events"} block:

 ```blocks3
 when green flag clicked